kiro6/penetration-testing-notes/Penetration Testing/Pivoting, Tunneling, and Port Forwarding/ICMP Tunneling with SOCKS/README.md

 $ sudo ./autogen.sh
 $ sudo make clean
 $ cd src
-$ nano Makefile  # LDFLAGS: -static -lssl -lcrypto
+$ nano Makefile  # LDFLAGS: -static -lssl -lcrypto     adjust the needed libraries as you need but it will make the binary bigger
 $ sudo make -j4 all